Vic and Sade: Broadcast history

 Vic and Sade was first heard over NBC's Blue network in 1932 and originated in Chicago.
-At the height of its popularity, it was broadcast over all three major networks and as many as six times a day.
+At the height of its popularity, it was broadcast over all three major networks and as often as six times a day.

 Overview

 Vic and Sade was written by the prodigious Paul Rhymer for the entire length of its long run.
-The NBC radio series premiered on June 29, 1932, on its fifteen stations.
+The NBC radio series premiered on June 29, 1932, on its 15 affiliated stations.
 The principal characters were a married couple living in "the small house halfway up in the next block".
-On July 8, 1932, Vic and Sade discussed the plight of 9-year-old Rush Meadows, who was the son of one of Sade's school friends.
+On July 8, 1932, Vic and Sade discussed the plight of nine-year-old Rush Meadows, who was the son of one of Sade's school friends.
 On July 15 Rush arrived, and soon listeners forgot that the boy had been adopted by the Gooks.
+Juvenile actor Bill Idelson was 12 years old when the show began.

 It was in this format, with only three characters, that the program thrived for the next eight years and won many awards for the writer, actors and sponsor.

 In 1940, the actor who played Vic, Art Van Harvey, became ill, and Sade's Uncle Fletcher (Clarence Hartzell) was added to the cast to fill the place of the missing male lead.
 When Van Harvey recovered his health, Uncle Fletcher was kept on as a fourth character.
 During World War II, the actor who played Rush, Bill Idelson, was called into military service, and he left the show.
 The spring months of 1943 were a tumultuous period, but eventually a second son figure, Russell Miller (David Whitehouse), was brought in, and the program continued as it always had.
 Idelson later returned as Rush.